ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   lookups of transactions by address and asset.
 - Added `./avalanchego` as the default command in the docker image.
 - Used static dependency versions in the docker image.
-- Removed database migration support and deamon runner.
+- Removed database migration support and daemon runner.
 - Refactored node config parsing.
 - Optimized container gossiping sampling.
 - Added the ability to statically build the AvalancheGo and EVM binaries.